taijeronv/taijeronv_info/content/authors/admin/_index.md

 Our mission is to observe and report impartially and objectively on the situation in Ukraine.

-OSCE has a rule that limits being in one mission for seven years my time will be up in 2021.

 ## Have skills, will travel
+OSCE has a rule that limits being in one mission for seven years.
+This means in 2021, I have no choice but to resign from the organization.

-Rather than wait until my seven year mark I would like to prepare myself now and begin my transition as soon as possible.
+Rather than wait until the seven-year time limit, I would like to begin my transition as soon as possible.

 **Objectives**
 - I'm seeking a full or part-time opportunity with a professional company that